 Most winter-run Chinook salmon spawn in the uppermost reach of the Sacramento River, from Keswick Dam to the confluence with Clear Creek.
 Operations of Shasta and Keswick Dams generally determine flow and temperature in this area and largely determine spawning habitat availability.

-Like winter-run Chinook salmon, the spawning distributions of spring-run, fall-run, and late fall–-run Chinook salmon populations that spawn in the Sacramento River are primarily upstream of RBDD, the Red Bluff Diversion Dam, with fall-run spawning the farthest downstream.
+Like winter-run Chinook salmon, the spawning distributions of spring-run, fall-run, and late fall–-run Chinook salmon populations that spawn in the Sacramento River are primarily upstream of RBDD, with fall-run spawning the farthest downstream.
 About 15% of fall-run redds are constructed downstream of the RBDD.
-Spring-run spawning locations are generally between those of winter-run and fall-run Chinook salmon, and late fall–-run spawning distribution is most similar to that of winter-run Chinook salmon (National Marine Fisheries Service 2017).
+Spring-run spawning locations are generally between those of winter-run and fall-run Chinook salmon, and late fall–run spawning distribution is most similar to that of winter-run Chinook salmon (National Marine Fisheries Service 2017).
 The spawning substrate, depth, and flow velocity requirements of the four Chinook salmon runs are generally similar, so differences in spawning habitat availability among the runs are most strongly related to differences in their spawning distributions and in the prevailing flow and temperature levels during the time of year that they spawn.

 Variations in flow can also have major effects on spawning habitat.
 Reductions in flow following spawning may result in dewatering of the redds and mortality of incubating eggs and alevins (U.S. Fish and Wildlife Service 2006).
 Large increases in flow may result in scouring of riverbed sediments, including any redds present, or entombment in deposited sediments.